BryggansBryggeri/bryggio/api.md

 ### Response

-A response struct `bryggio::api::response` is created on the form:
+A response struct `api::response` is created on the form:

 ```rust
 pub struct Response {